DX View

 1-60Mhz.

-- Palomar
+Palomar

 Yaesu FTDX10 Transceiver RFI Kit 8

-RFI/Noise Reduction Filters 3 ea. ring and 5 ea.
+RFI/Noise Reduction Filters 3 ea. ring and 5

+ea.
 1/2" snap on beads.

-- NOTE: When placing the 1/2" snap
+NOTE: When placing the 1/2"

-while watching the receiver, as the magnetic
+bead while watching the receiver, as the

-field couples you will notice the effect in
+magnetic field couples you will notice the

-adjust and test.
-When satisfied snap the
+its easy to adjust and test.
+When

-bead shut.
-As a practical matter, try
+satisfied snap the bead shut.
+As a

-snapping a bead shut and getting it open again
+practical matter, try snapping a bead shut and

-without any wire to see how it's done, once in
+getting it open again without any wire to see

-place it may be difficult to determine.
-In
+difficult to determine.
+In my case, the

-my case, the Scepter monitor power supplies were
+Scepter monitor power supplies were creating a

-power lead quieted the noise down to about 5.5dB
+lead quieted the noise down to about 5.5dB

 (+24.5dB on the FTDX10's waterfall).

-- NOTE: DC Power leads that came
+NOTE: DC Power leads that came

-with the radio are quite long (about 6').
+with the radio are quite long (about

-I installed the RFI Torroids with 14 turns
+6').
+I installed the RFI Torroids with

-through the center, all in the same
+14 turns through the center, all in the same

 direction.
 All of the ferrite chokes are